datacontract/odcs-workshop-2h/README.md

 **Dr. Simon Harrer** is a Senior Consultant at INNOQ in Germany.
 He is software developer at heart who has now turned to the dark side, namely the world of data.
 He co-authored datamesh-architecture.com and translated the Data Mesh book by Zhamak Dehghani into German.
 Next to his data mesh consulting projects, he is currently developing the [Data Mesh Manager](https://www.datamesh-manager.com), a SaaS product to fast-track any data mesh initiative.

 **Jochen Christ** is a Senior Consultant at INNOQ in Germany.
 He is a specialist for self-contained systems and data mesh.
 As a technical lead, he helps teams with complex transformations to innovative IT solutions.
 Jochen is maintainer of http-feeds.org and co-author of remotemobprogramming.org and datamesh-architecture.com.
+Together with Simon, he is developing the [Data Mesh Manager](https://www.datamesh-manager.com), a SaaS product to fast-track any data mesh initiative.